derdoktor667/flight32/README.md

 *   `reboot`         - Reboots the ESP32.

 ### MPU6050 Commands:
-*   `get mpu-data`   - Displays the latest accelerometer, gyroscope, and temperature readings from the MPU6050.
+*   `get mpu.data`   - Displays the latest accelerometer, gyroscope, and temperature readings from the MPU6050.
-*   `get mpu-config` - Shows the current configuration settings of the MPU6050 (gyro range, accel range, LPF bandwidth).
+*   `get mpu.config` - Shows the current configuration settings of the MPU6050 (gyro range, accel range, LPF bandwidth).
-*   `calibrate_mpu`  - Initiates a calibration routine for the MPU6050 sensor.
+*   `set mpu.calibrate`  - Initiates a calibration routine for the MPU6050 sensor.

 ### IBUS Commands:
-*   `get ibus-data`  - Shows the latest channel data received from the IBUS receiver.
+*   `get ibus.data`  - Shows the latest channel data received from the IBUS receiver.
-*   `get ibus-status`- Shows the current connection status of the IBUS receiver.
+*   `get ibus.status`- Shows the current connection status of the IBUS receiver.

 ### Motor Commands:
-*   `set motor <id> <throttle>` - Sets the throttle value (0-2047) for a specific motor (0-3).
-Example: `set motor 0 1000`.
+*   `set motor.throttle <id> <throttle>` - Sets the throttle value (0-2047) for a specific motor (0-3).
+Example: `set motor.throttle 0 1000`.

+### Settings Commands:
+*   `get <display_key>`      - Gets the value of any setting using its user-friendly display key.
+Displays both the description and human-readable value where available (e.g., `get gyro.resolution` might show `gyro.resolution (MPU6050 Gyroscope Range): 250_DPS`).
+*   `set <display_key> <value>`- Sets the value of any setting using its user-friendly display key.
+Accepts human-readable values where available (e.g., `set gyro.resolution 250_DPS`).
+Provides informative feedback on invalid inputs.
+*   `dump`           - Dumps all settings in a parsable format for backup, using user-friendly display keys and human-readable values (e.g., `set gyro.resolution = 250_DPS`).

 ## 🏁 Quick Start:

 To get Flight32 running on your ESP32, all you need is the Arduino IDE or Arduino CLI: